praveenscience/Internship-LMS-FrontEnd/Contributing.md

 12. Pull requests will be merged after being **reviewed** by a mentor.
 13. It might take **a day or two** to review your pull request.
 Please have patience and be nice.
 14. Always create a pull request from a **branch** other than `main`.
-15. Participants / contributors have to complete issues before the decided Deadline.
+15. Participants/contributors have to complete issues before the decided Deadline.
 After that issues will be assigned to others.
 16. Deadline for issues:
     - Level0: 1 Day
     - Level1: 2 Days
     - Level2: 3 Days
     - Level3: 5 Days
       If you fail to make a PR within the deadline, then the issue will be assigned to another person in the queue.
 17. While making PRs, don't forget to **add a description** and **screenshots** of your work.
 18. Make sure your solution to any issue is better in terms of performance and other parameters in comparison to the previous work.
 19. We all are here to learn.
 You are allowed to make mistakes.
 That's how you learn, right!.